Doct2O/orangepi-zero3-mainline-linux-wifi/README.md

 # What is working?
 Pretty much everything that works on the mainline Linux plus WiFi (AP and connecting to the net).
 Not sure how about the bluetooth, never tested it.
-From things I've tested: USB, Ethernet, WiFi, Serial and GPIO all seems to work just fine.
+From things I've tested: USB, Ethernet, WiFi, Serial and GPIO, all seems to work just fine.

-# Major commits list (if you hate traversing commits history as much as I do)
+# Major commits worth a checkout (if you hate traversing commits history as much as I do), chronologically top-bottom
  - **73f07d35f55094932070cfbf33234005bff8093a** - Added support for Orange Pi Zero3 board (DTS and defconfig) to mainline Linux
  - **a58f2ec8022fb7e6b64d880cfad2f22fd9074533** - Ugly, but working port of driver for 20U5622 WiFi chip based on Sunxi's one for Linux 5.4